stillwater-sc/universal/include/universal/number/blocktriple-design.md

-blocktriple
+# blocktriple

+The blocktriple is a parameterized (sign, scale, significant) triple to represent floating-point values.

+A blocktriple is composed of the three information segments, plus decoded state variables that label special state, such as, NaN, Inf, or Zero.

     sign         int exp       blockfraction
     nan/inf/zero

-goal is to have an efficient representation of the fraction bits to serve as the ready-to-use inputs to add/sub/mul/div/sqrt let's call this representation: blockfraction, to indicate that it is implemented using a scalable block segmented representation and algorithm
+The goal is to have an efficient representation of the fraction bits to serve as the ready-to-use inputs to add/sub/mul/div/sqrt Let's call this representation: blockfraction, to indicate that it is implemented using a scalable block segmented representation and associated algorithms

 blockfraction API needs to be able to
   - efficiently receive bits from source number systems: areal, cfloat, posit, lns    <---- ESSENTIAL for performance